-Are you looking to take a much more targeted approach to your advertising?
-If you’re still casting a generic ‘wide net’ to capture as many marketing streams as possible, you could be spending more money than is necessary.
-Advanced marketing tools and tactics can help your organisation to tailor your marketing approach, learn what is working best and deliver your content straight into the hands of those who need it.
+If you’re still casting a generic ‘wide net’ to capture as many prospects as possible, you could be spending more money than is necessary.
+Advanced digital marketing tools and tactics can help your organisation to tailor your approach, learn what is working best and deliver your message straight into the hands of your perfect-fit customer.

 One highly effective technique is Geofencing Marketing.
 Don’t worry it isn’t as complicated as it sounds!
 With the right tools, and the right strategy, it’s actually a pretty simple, but extremely effective way to reach your customers – both existing and new ones.

 Let’s dive right in, to how you can use this particular strategy to promote your brand, track your results, produce a higher ROI, and optimise all of your efforts, to create more effective advertising campaigns.

 You may have heard of geocaching, well geofencing marketing is a type of location-based marketing that targets customers where they are, by drawing a virtual boundary around a specific location.
 Once this boundary has been drawn, it then delivers targeted mobile display ads to people who move in and out of that particular location or region.